 The curriculum books that are part of our latest initiative share four features that will provide common threads to readers as they transition among the publications.
-First, each unit contains a section called "Introduction to the Unit" that provides readers with a snapshot of the lessons or unit.
+First, each unit contains background information that provides readers with a snapshot of the lessons or unit.
 If a series of lessons are provided-instead of a whole unit of study-the author may suggest ways to incorporate the subset of lessons into a larger unit.
-The author may also identify the parallel(s) he or she has elected to emphasize and his or her rationale for highlighting the Core Curriculum or the Curricula of Connections, Connections, and/or Identity.
-Authors may share their experiences regarding the best time to teach the unit, such as the beginning of the year or well into the latter half of the year.
-Finally, the author may share what students are expected to know before the unit is taught, as well as resources that would support the teaching and learning activities.
+The parallel(s) that the author has elected to emphasize may also be identified, along with the rationale for highlighting the Core Curriculum, Curriculum of Connections, Curriculum of Practice, or Curriculum of Identity.
+Authors may share their experiences regarding the best time to teach the unit, such as the beginning of the year or well into the last half of the year.
+Finally, the author may share what students are expected to know before the unit is taught, as well as resources that support the teaching and learning activities.

-The second common element is the "Content Framework."
+The second common element is the content framework.
 One of the "nonnegotiables" of PCM units is that they lead students explicitly to a conceptual understanding of the topics and disciplines on which they are based.
 Thus, each set of lessons or unit contains a list of concepts, skills, and principles that drive the teaching and learning activities.
 We also included the national standards addressed in each unit and lesson.

-Unit "Assessments" is the third common feature.
+The unit assessments are the third common feature.
 Within this section, authors have the opportunity to describe the assessments that are included within their lessons.
 Some authors, especially those who supplied an entire unit of study, included preassessments that align with a performance-based postassessment.
 All authors have included formative assessments.
 Naturally, scoring rubrics are included with these assessments.
 In many cases, authors describe the nature of students' misconception that surface when these performance measures are used, as well as some tips on how to address students' mistaken beliefs.

 The final common element is the two-column format for organizing the lessons.
 In the left-hand column, authors sequence the instruction in a step-by-step manner.
-In the right-hand column, readers will hear the author's voice as he or she thinks "outloud" about the introduction, teaching, and learning activities and closure.
-Authors provide many different kinds of information in the right-hand column including, for example: teaching tips, information about student misconceptions, and suggestions on how to differentiate for above-grade level or below-grade level students.
+In the right-hand column, readers will hear the author's voice, thinking "out loud" about the introduction, teaching and learning activities, and closure.
+Authors provide many different kinds of information in the right-hand column including, for example, teaching tips, information about student misconceptions, and suggestions on how to differentiate for above-grade-level or below-grade-level students.

-OUR INVITATION
+OUR INVITATION . . .

 We invite you to peruse and implement these curriculum lessons and units.
-We believe the use of these lessons will be enhanced to the extent that you:
+We believe the use of these lessons will be enhanced to the extent that you incorporate the following: